hdShang/arxiv-daily/docs/cs-RO/2025-09-08/papers/250906404v1-safety-meets-speed-accelerated-neural-mpc-with-safety-guarantees-and.md

 ---
 layout: default
-title: Safety Meets Speed: Accelerated Neural MPC with Safety Guarantees and No Retraining
+title: "Safety Meets Speed: Accelerated Neural MPC with Safety Guarantees and No Retraining"
 ---

 # Safety Meets Speed: Accelerated Neural MPC with Safety Guarantees and No Retraining